scott-22/scotthao.com/README.md

 ### Templates
 Why write HTML when you can write Lisp?
 Templates should be defined under `templates/static` or `templates/dynamic` depending on the type.
 Static templates are compiled exactly once, while dynamic templates are re-compiled every request.
 Templates are simply files containing a special Lisp function that produces HTML using the Spinneret `with-html` macro.
 See the [Spinneret docs](https://github.com/ruricolist/spinneret) for more details.

-Note: dynamic templates will probably overwrite each other under race conditions.
-Suffice to say, please do not use this in prod.

 To define a template called `my-template`, create a file with the same name (`my-template.lisp`) under the correct directory.
 ```lisp
 ;; my-template.lisp